ayuamelia/inventory-console/README.md

 ### Product management

-- Import products from DummyJSON and store them in PostgreSQL.
+- Import products from DummyJSON and store them in PostgreSQL (via a dedicated `/api/products/import` endpoint).
 - List products with:
   - Pagination
   - Search by SKU or title (case-insensitive, debounced)